 Bid to save Gower's unique yellow whitlowgrass

-Work is under way to save one of the UK's rarest native flowers - and it only grows on Gower Peninsula.
+Work is under way to save a rare wild flower that only grows on the Gower Peninsula.

 Invading plants will be removed from around 10 hectares (24 acres) along Gower cliffs and conservationists hope this will preserve habitats for wildlife, and save threatened coastal plants.